Jianhongkang/chatgpt-messenger-2023/README.md

 ## :handshake: Note

-when you enter my websit for test, you will find the chatgpt answer is as below:
+When you visit my website and test the ChatGPT feature, you may notice that it is not functioning properly

 ![image](https://user-images.githubusercontent.com/110987982/230755050-545c0ffb-3989-4d79-823c-457a9dfce983.png)

-<h3>because of my openai api free trial is ended on 2023/04/01:</h3>
+<h3>This is because my OpenAI API free trial ended on April 1st, 2023.</h3>

 ![image](https://user-images.githubusercontent.com/110987982/230755078-a523f3d4-bdd2-4b07-8500-4a1ec96583e7.png)